k3tchup/google_drive_sync/readme.md

 [x] better error handling

+[x] figure out what to do with native docs we exported to docx/xslx/etc.  we don't want to put them back on the next sync.   do we want to flag them somewhere?  - we just won't download them.  doesn't make sense to export them and import them.

 [ ] Address the issue with sqlite thread locking.
 We sometimes run into the "recursive cursor" errors.
 Look to lock the updates.

 [ ] add retries via the queues.   add metadata for retries count and put the thing back on the queue